vtos/moodle-mod_adaptivequiz/README.md

 difficulty and number of right and wrong answers.
 This measure is dependent on the test algorithm presenting alternating easier/harder questions as the user answers wrong/right and may not be applicable to other algorithms.
-In practice, this means that the ability measure should not greatly affected by a small number of spurrious right or wrong answers.
+In practice, this means that the ability measure should not be greatly affected by a small number of spurious right or wrong answers.

 As discussed in [Linacre (2000)][2], the ability measure of the test taker aligns